Our Board

 Director

 Judy has a strong commitment to community service and lifelong learning and has qualifications in medicine and public health.
-Her interests have taken her on a stimulating career path through general practice, politics – where she was the West Australian Minister for the Environment, and then the not-for-profit sector, leading a small medical research foundation.
+Her interests have taken her on a stimulating career path through general practice, politics – where she was the West Australian Minister for the Environment and then the not-for-profit sector, leading a small medical research foundation.
 She was also involved in the implementation of new mental health laws in WA in 2014.
-Judy currently chairs an advisory board at Curtin University, WA engaging community and industry and promoting digital transformation.
-She is involved with several local community service and other organisations and kayaks for relaxation in her spare time
+Judy currently chairs an advisory board at Curtin University engaging community and industry and promoting digital transformation.
+She is involved with several local community services and other organisations and kayaks for relaxation in her spare time

 Mark Lacey